Deep Support Vectors: Societal Impacts

 \section{Societal Impacts}

-\jh{Our paper is closely related to Responsible AI (RAI), particularly in terms of enabling qualitative assessment of models.
-They provide a visual and intuitive explanation of a model's decision-making criteria, offering insights into how the model operates that are not only explanatory but also responsible.
-This approach goes beyond traditional Explainable AI (XAI) methodologies, which typically focus on local explanations for individual inputs and lack the ability to offer a global decision criterion like DSVs.
-Additionally, as this method is based on model inversion, it ensures safety and privacy.
-Although the synthesized sets in Fig.~\ref{fig:DSVSET} might look similar to the selected sets, they do not replicate specific sample features.
-This is because DSVs represent a more generalized decision boundary, thus avoiding the inclusion of image-specific features.
-Therefore, DSVs can make all models using logistic loss responsible.}
+\nj{Our paper is closely related to Responsible AI (RAI), especially in enabling qualitative assessments of models.
+Our approach provides visual and intuitive explanations of a model’s decision-making criteria, offering insights that are both explanatory and responsible.
+Our approach of utilizing DSVs for RAI enables global explanations, surpassing traditional Explainable AI (XAI) methodologies, which usually focus on local explanations for individual inputs and cannot provide a global decision criterion.
+Furthermore, since our method is based on model inversion, it ensures safety and privacy.
+While the synthesized sets in Fig.~\ref{fig:DSVSET} might appear similar to the selected sets, they do not replicate specific sample features.
+This is because DSVs represent a more generalized decision boundary, avoiding the inclusion of image-specific features.
+Consequently, DSVs enable all models using logistic loss to be more responsible.}